Pacific Wrecks

 Recovery of Remains

-An Australian Army team recovered the remains of the crew and dog tags.
+During October 1973, a team from the Australian Army team recovered the remains of the crew and dog tags.
 Many were still found at their positions.
 The aircraft was identified by the tail US Army serial number and an identification dataplate.
 Reportedly, the team detonated the B-24's unexploded bombs on site instead if defusing them.
-Their detonation futher degraded the crash site.
+Their detonation further degraded the crash site.

-The recovered remains were transported to the US Army Central Identification Laboratory (CIL) at Tachikawa then were transported to the United States for permanent burial.
+The recovered remains were transported to the US Army Central Identification Laboratory (CIL) at Tachikawa and identified as the entire crew then transported to the United States for permanent burial.

-Afterwards, this cash site was visited at least two other occasions by the US Government.
+Afterwards, this cash site was visited at least two more occasions by teams from the U.S. Department of Defense (DoD).

 1) In 2002, the crash site was again investigated by a team from Joint POW/MIA Accounting Command (JPAC).